BenD2525/the_rescuers_p5/README.md

 ![Paypal Options]()

 #### **Thankyou Page**
-This page is displayed once the user has paid for their order- if the user tries to access this url without being redirected from a successful order, this page will be replaced by the custom 404 page.
+This page is displayed once the user has paid for their order- if the user tries to access this url without first being redirected from a successful order, this page will be replaced by the custom 404 page.
+I did originally only allow the user to access this page directly from the payment process, however I decided to change this so that the user can go back to this page if required after making an order.

 ![Thankyou Page]()